norcino/TestingSupportPackages/AnonymousData/Readme.md

 This library through the class _Any_, aims to help you and your team write clearer tests, but it can also be used in production code when random data is needed.

+One last reason to take into consideration, with it's pros and cons, is that the use of random values, introduces a flavour of fuzz testing in the unit tests.
+You might encounter rare failures when the generated value goes outside of the comfort zone.
+This is a good discovery as there might be a loose validation in the subject under test, or the generated ranges are not configured correctly.

 ## Supported types
 The following data types are supported for generation: